JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

 A small example script to generate a MongoDB entry from a trajectory file can be found on [https://github.com/JPBergsma/Export_traj_to_mongo](https://github.com/JPBergsma/Export_traj_to_mongo)
 It uses the [MDanalysis](https://docs.mdanalysis.org/stable/index.html) package to read the trajectory files.
 The supported file types are listed on: [https://userguide.mdanalysis.org/stable/formats/index.html](https://userguide.mdanalysis.org/stable/formats/index.html)
-It can be installed with `pip install git+https://github.com/JPBergsma/Export_traj_to_mongo@master`.
+It can be downloaded with `git clone https://github.com/JPBergsma/Export_traj_to_mongo.git` And installed with `pip install -e <path to Export_traj_to_mongo>` You can use the same environment as before.

 You can use this script to load the trajectory data into your database.

 Instructions on how to run this script can be found in the accompanying [README.md](https://github.com/JPBergsma/Export_traj_to_mongo/blob/master/README.md) file.

+### Validation

+To test the setup up to this point you can go to optimade-python-tools folder and run:
+`uvicorn optimade.server.main:app --reload --port=5000`

 ### deployment

-T
+By adding the --reload flag the server is automatically restarted when the code of the optimade python tools is changed.

+If you are satisfied with how things are working you can run the server with:

-### Conda
+### Register prefix

-You may want to do this in a separate conda environment so there can't be a version conflict between the dependencies of different python programs.
-See the instructions on how to install (mini)conda here: https://conda.io/projects/conda/en/stable/user-guide/install/index.html

-If you use conda you can create a separate environment using: `conda create -n optimade python=3.11` You can also use Python versions 3.8, 3.9 and 3.10.
-You can activate the conda environment with: `conda activate optimade`